JeffreyLuo333/SongOfStorms/README.md

 ## 1. Project objective
 To craft a miniature prototype of a futuristic orchestra’s music that blends human performance and technology-generated music, I led a team of seven enthusiasts in this reimagination of the "Song of Storms" from the iconic "Legend of Zelda" video game series.
 My piano melodies integrate with the enchanting sounds from Virtual Studio Technology plugins, Google's NSynth neural synthesizer, ChucK music programming language, AI-powered Vocaloid, and human vocals.

-## 2. Background for "Song of Storms"
+## 2. Background for "The Legend of Zelda" and "Song of Storms"
 "The Legend of Zelda," an iconic video game series that first captivated my brother Michael, showcases the enthralling __"Song of Storms__," composed by Koji Kondo.
 Despite the eight-year age gap between my brother and me, this melody has enthralled me, recurring throughout the series and seizing my heart and imagination.
 Its bewitching tune strikes a chord within me, creating an indelible memory.

 In "The Legend of Zelda: Ocarina of Time," the adult incarnation of Link acquires the mesmerizing "Song of Storms" from the Phonogram Man within the confines of the Kakariko Windmill.
 This bewitching tune harbors remarkable abilities; upon its performance, it can conjure rain, reveal hidden grottoes, and nurture Magic Bean sprouts to yield Fairies.